 Here are some questions to ask your eye care professional about astigmatic keratotomy:

-- Is this the best procedure for my situation?
+- Is AK the best procedure for my situation?

 - Which other procedures do you recommend and why?

 - What will happen next if this procedure fails?